Walter Sickert: Training and early career

-While the painterly handling of the works inspired comparison to Impressionism, and the emotional tone suggested a narrative more akin to genre painting, specifically Degas's Interior, the documentary realism of the Camden Town paintings was without precedent in British art.
+While the painterly handling of the works inspired comparison to Impressionism, and the emotional tone suggested a narrative more comparable to genre painting, specifically Degas's Interior, the documentary realism of the Camden Town paintings was without precedent in British art.
 These and other works were painted in heavy impasto and narrow tonal range.
 Sickert's best-known work, Ennui (c.
 1914), reveals his interest in Victorian narrative genres.
 The composition, which exists in at least five painted versions and was also made into an etching, depicts a couple in a dingy interior gazing abstractedly into empty space, "psychologically estranged from one another".